 Although some websites report that the local Afar people (from whose language the translation to "Smoking Mountain" derives) are the ones who came up with the "Door to Hell" or "Gateway to Hell" names, it seems impossible to verify this using a source of any prestigiousness.

-Indeed, it would seem more likely that an unaffiliated person, either one of the scientists who discovered the volcano in 1906 or one of the tourism professionals who has since attempted to sell tours here, decided it would be a good marketing tactic, whether or not they knew about Erta Ale's sister hell-door (which is actually not a volcano at all) when they chose it.
+Indeed, it would seem more likely that an unaffiliated person, either one of the scientists who discovered the volcano in 1906 or one of the tourism professionals who has since attempted to sell tours here, decided it would be a good marketing tactic for this Ethiopia hell hole, whether or not they knew about Erta Ale's sister hell-door (which is actually not a volcano at all) when they chose it.

 Erta Ale: The Science